 Also referred to as "Smart Devices" TV's, doorbell's, game consoles's, smart assistants and other equipment have all started to have one thing in common - the abilitiy to connect to the internet.
 These devices sometime but not always have a built in web browser, please follow the link bellow for how to setup one of these devices.

 However, it is important to provide IoT access and address security concerns as much as possible.
-This is one of the reasons why we have created NU-Connect.
+This is one of the reasons why we have created NU-IoT.

 Connecting your IoT devices

-- Once you have connected your non-Iot device (laptop, desktop, MacBook etc.) to eduroam, you will then have the ability to register your Iot devices (gamebox units, Smart TV's etc.), so they can use NU-Connect for their wireless connection.
+- Once you have connected your non-IoT device (laptop, desktop, MacBook etc.) to eduroam, you will then have the ability to register your IoT devices (gamebox units, Smart TV's etc.).

 Step 4 - Improving Connections